Google's quality sampling kills scaled content, not AI detection

 Stop treating volume as the metric.
 The article argues that production scale should give way to quality maintenance at scale.
 Before publishing the next 500 pages, pick 20 from your last batch and ask whether they would hold up against the top 3 results for their target query.
 If not, the sample model predicts the batch will fail.

 Invest in post-publication quality signals.
-Internal linking, distribution, and editorial updates matter after the freshness boost window closes.
-Pages that receive no internal links and no updates after publication are the ones most likely to fail Google’s quality sampling.
+Internal linking, distribution, and editorial updates matter after the initial visibility fades.
+Pages that receive no internal links and no updates after publication are the ones most likely to lose traction under any quality evaluation model.

 Don’t blame AI tooling when the content strategy is the problem.
 If your keyword targeting is thin, your editing is minimal, and your internal linking is absent, swapping AI for human writers won’t fix the pattern.
 The sampling mechanism is content-quality agnostic.